cnzakimuena/stacked_bar_plot/README.md

 # Stacked Bar Plot
-Script to generate a a stacked bar plot.
+Script to generate a stacked bar plot.
 The plot uses the electricity production dataset for demonstration.

 The dataset used for demonstration is featured in the following references: